Ekaterina Ryabova (figure skater)

-Ekaterina Alexeyevna Ryabova (Екатерина Алексеевна Рябова; born 27 March 2003) is a retired Russian-Azerbaijani figure skater who represented Azerbaijan in women's singles.
+Ekaterina Alexeyevna Ryabova (Екатерина Алексеевна Рябова; born 27 March 2003) is a retired Russian-born Azerbaijani figure skater who represented Azerbaijan in women's singles.
 She is the 2021 CS Denis Ten Memorial Challenge silver medalist, the 2019 CS Ice Star bronze medalist, the 2018 Ice Star champion, the 2019 Volvo Open Cup silver medalist, and the 2019 Azerbaijani national champion.

 Ryabova placed eighth at the 2020 Winter Youth Olympics.
 She is currently the 13th highest-ranked ladies figure skater in the world by the International Skating Union.

 Personal life

 Ryabova was born on 27 March 2003 in Moscow, Russia.
 Her younger sister Anna is also a skater.
 Ryabova became engaged to French ice dancer Geoffrey Brissaud on 23 April 2022.
 She announced the end of their relationship in June 2023.

 Career

 Early years

 Ryabova began learning to skate in 2006 as a three-year-old.
 As a child, she trained under her father, Alexei Ryabov, at the Dynamo Moscow sports club.
 In 2015, she moved to Sambo 70 to be coached by Sergei Davydov.
 She changed coaches after a year, joining Alexander Volkov and Evgeni Plushenko at the Angels of Plushenko rink.

 Ryabova made her debut for Russia in 2014 at the advanced novice level.
 She made no junior international appearances for Russia.